Eight Common Amish Businesses

 Amish appreciate ideas such as giving back to the community by providing employment, financial contributions to causes such as auctions, or by mentoring employees.
 Others are motivated by the idea of creating something of value for the next generation to take over.

-As a whole, Amish have registered 5-year business survival rates of over 90%.
+As a whole, Amish have registered five-year business survival rates of over 90%.
 In some cases, Amish have achieved unprecedented financial success, which has led to some concern over how an influx of wealth will affect Amish society over the long-term.

-For further information, see:
+For more, see:

 Get the Amish in your inbox